Tikkurila Helmi 30 Review Mike Cupit – Waterbased Satin

 Let’s Get it on….
 With a bit of Fumbling About

 Tikkurila do a couple of different primers which you can use with Helmi Top coat.
 The first one is the Helmi Primer believe it or not!!
 You can use it on bare wood, it does have some adhesion properties, recoat time is two hours, it’s fully waterbased and Helmi 30 takes to it really well.
-To see the data sheet, click here
+Another plus point about the Helmi primer is you can tint it to match your topcoat.

-The third is Otex Atva which is Tikkurila’s waterbased adhesion primer.
+The third is Otex Akva which is Tikkurila’s water-based adhesion primer.
 This is the one you need to use is you want to apply Helmi 30 over an existing oil-based coating.
 It’s a fully waterbased system which is recoatable after 2 hours.
 There is a downside though, the Helmi doesn’t seem to take as well to it.
-Not the end of the world but if you need to apply two coats of Helmi 30 over Helmi primer to achieve the proper finish, expect to have to apply a third if you’re using the Otex.
-To see the data sheet click here
+Not the end of the world, but if you need to apply two coats of Helmi 30 over Helmi primer to achieve the proper finish, expect to have to apply a third if you’re using the Otex.

 Can you remember what I said three years ago when I first started writing this review… it went something like “I think it’s a great product and certainly has its place.”
 Well I’m about to explain why;